transdigiware/blockchain/howto/ansible.md

 ## How does the {{site.data.keyword.blockchainfull_notm}} Platform Ansible collection work?
 {: #ansible-how}

-The {{site.data.keyword.blockchainfull_notm}} Platform Ansible collection uses the [IBM Blockchain Platform REST APIs](https://cloud.ibm.com/apidocs/blockchain). <blockchain-sw-251>The collection includes a playbook that automates the installation of the {{site.data.keyword.blockchainfull_notm}} Platform software into a Kubernetes or Red Hat OpenShift cluster.

-It also</blockchain-sw-251>It includes an entire set of playbooks that can be used to deploy your peer, Certificate Authority (CA), and ordering service nodes, create organizations, identities, channels, and deploy smart contracts.
+The {{site.data.keyword.blockchainfull_notm}} Platform Ansible collection uses the [IBM Blockchain Platform REST APIs](https://cloud.ibm.com/apidocs/blockchain).
+It includes an entire set of playbooks that can be used to deploy your peer, Certificate Authority (CA), and ordering service nodes, create organizations, identities, channels, and deploy smart contracts.
 And when you need to start over, there are scripts for tearing it all back down.
 These playbooks will run on your blockchain network that is running on {{site.data.keyword.cloud_notm}} or on your own Kubernetes cluster where the {{site.data.keyword.blockchainfull_notm}} Platform is installed.

 ## Why would I want to use an Ansible playbook?
 {: #ansible-why}

 The Ansible playbooks include a set of modules that you can use to automate the deployment of your nodes, registering of identities, channel creation, and smart contracts installation and instantiation.

-<blockchain-sw-251>There are two main scenarios that the playbooks address:

-- **Deploying the {{site.data.keyword.blockchainfull_notm}} Platform on a Kubernetes cluster**.
-If you are using your own Kubernetes distribution, you can purchase an [{{site.data.keyword.blockchainfull_notm}} 2.5.2 license](/docs/blockchain-sw-251?topic=blockchain-sw-251-get-started-console-ocp) and then use the `install-ibp.yml` playbook to deploy the platform onto your Kubernetes cluster.
-The alternative is to install the service manually by following instructions for [OpenShift Container Platform](/docs/blockchain-sw-251?topic=blockchain-sw-251-deploy-ocp) or [Kubernetes](/docs/blockchain-sw-251?topic=blockchain-sw-251-deploy-ocp).

-  This option is not applicable if you are planning to install the {{site.data.keyword.blockchainfull_notm}} Platform service from the {{site.data.keyword.cloud_notm}} catalog because the Cloud catalog installs it for you.
-  {: note}

-- **Deploying your blockchain network** </blockchain-sw-251>After you deploy the {{site.data.keyword.blockchainfull_notm}} Platform to a Kubernetes cluster on {{site.data.keyword.cloud_notm}}, or on your supported Kubernetes distribution, there are three ways to build your network.
+After you deploy the {{site.data.keyword.blockchainfull_notm}} Platform to a Kubernetes cluster on {{site.data.keyword.cloud_notm}}, or on your supported Kubernetes distribution, there are three ways to build your network.
 To understand the benefit of using the Ansible playbooks, we compare the options:

   1. **Deploy your nodes and configure your network manually using the console user interface.** This option is most useful for getting started and learning about the platform and how the console works.
 It requires stepping through multiple panels to configure all the settings for your nodes, organizations, channels, and smart contracts.